artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 If your AtoM site has :ref:`CAS single sign-on <cas-enabling>` enabled, you will be presented with a link to log in via your institution's CAS server.
-You will not be able to edit your user profile in AtoM.
+You will be able to view but not edit your user profile in AtoM.
 You will need to contact your CAS administrator to make any changes to your profile.
 When you log out of AtoM you will also be logged out of the CAS domain.